Pittsburgh Panthers' Players Turned Down 1938 Rose Bowl As National Champs, the Money Wasn't Right

 At the point Sutherland played the amateur game, and for the most part on into the late 1960s, college football largely worked with a college education.
 Only after the NFL began challenging college football’s popularity in the 1960s, and then surpassing it after the AFL-NFL merger spawned the highly lucrative Super-Bowl era, did college football become the NFL trade-school and proving grounds that so many take for granted it is today.

 In 1937, Sutherland's thirteenth season as head coach, the Panthers finished the campaign at 9-0-1, having tied the Fordham Rams out of New York for a third straight time.
 The year prior to that, in 1936, a Fordham athlete named Vince Lombardi, a pillar in the fabled Seven Blocks of Granite, had returned to the field after having his mouth smashed and broken open earlier in the battle.
-Lombardi had dug in during a late-game goal-line stand that preserved a scoreless a tie and left both teams in contention for the Rose Bowl, which was considered the de-facto national-championship game in those days.
+Lombardi had dug in during a late-game goal-line stand that preserved a scoreless a tie and left both teams in contention for the Rose Bowl and the national championship.

 But the Rams would fall off the pace the following week when they were upset by New York University, opening the door for the Panthers to represent the East in Pasadena.
 Pitt went on to drub the Washington Huskies 21-0 and claim a national championship, their fourth overall under Sutherland and their third in a decade that had just passed the half-way mark.